igneus/calendarium-romanum-remote/README.md

   # data returned by the server were not understood
 rescue HTTPI::Error
   # parent class of lower-level network errors raised by HTTPI -
-  # see it's documentation or source for the specific exception
+  # see its documentation or source for the specific exception
   # classes
 end
 ```